 - “personal information” or “information” means information about an identifiable individual such as contact information, account numbers, or details such as age, marital status, and financial information.
 This information can be in any form including paper, electronic, video or voice recording.

-- “CIBC partner program” means a program under which CIBC clients are entitled to receive specified benefits, products or services that are provided by, or in participation with, our program partners.
-For example, affinity reward or loyalty programs, travel or credit insurance, purchase or credit protection programs and retailer offers or coupons.
+- “CIBC FIRSTCARIBBEAN partner program” means a program under which CIBC FIRSTCARIBBEAN clients are entitled to receive specified benefits, products or services that are provided by, or in participation with, our program partners, for example, affinity reward or loyalty programs, travel or credit insurance, purchase or credit protection programs and retailer offers.

-- “permitted or required by law” or “legal and regulatory obligations” means actions that we are permitted or required to do under any laws or regulations, or any rules, codes, guidelines, expectations, or requests of any applicable regulator or self-regulatory organization, or under any codes, programs or principles publicly adopted by CIBC.
+- “permitted or required by law” or “legal and regulatory obligations” means actions that we are permitted or required to do under any laws or regulations, or any rules, codes, guidelines, expectations, or requests of any applicable regulator or self-regulatory organization.

 What We Collect and How We Collect It

 The type of personal information we collect will depend on various factors such as the type of products or services you request or use and any applicable legal and regulatory obligations.
 This information includes:

 Contact – information that allows us to communicate with or contact you (e.g., address, telephone number, e-mail, social media account name and fax number).

 Identity – information that allows us to identify you or to meet tax, anti-money laundering and other “know your client” legal and regulatory obligations (e.g., name, national identification number, date of birth, occupation, government-issued identification and country of tax residency).

 Financial – information that allows us to determine creditworthiness or eligibility for or appropriateness of products or services (e.g., employment and financial history with others, income, net worth, credit reports, investment knowledge and objectives, and details of security provided for loans).